thewhiteninja/ntfstool/README.md

 ## Limitations

-- May contains bugs and unsupported cases.
+- May contains bugs and unsupported cases (feel free to open an issue)
 - No documentation :no_mouth:.

 ## Third-parties